cabal-club/cable/wire.md

 host's perspective, that user has issued a `post/join`, `post/text`, or `post/topic` to that channel and has not issued a `post/leave` since.

-If a user's latest known post to a channel is a `post/leave`, they are not a member of that channel.
+If a user has issued none of the above posts, or a user's latest known post to a channel is a `post/leave`, they are not a member of that channel.

-A user is an ex-member of a channel at a particular point in time if, from a host's perspective, that user has issued no further posts interacting with a channel since a `post/leave` post was issued.

 Hosts SHOULD issue a `post/join` post before issuing any other posts to a channel.